adap/flower/baselines/fedvssl/README.md

 ### Downstream fine-tuning

-The downstream fine-tuning does not involve Flower because it's done in centralized fashion.
-Let's finetune the model we just pretrained with `FedVSSL` will finetune using UCF-101.
+The downstream fine-tuning does not involve Flower because it's done in centralised fashion.
+Let's fine-tune the model we just pre-trained with `FedVSSL` using UCF-101.
 First, we need to transform model format:

 ```bash